evomassiny/simple-scheduler/README.md

 </li>

 <li>
-    <p>the executor then waits for a starting signal.
-In the meantime the monitor notifies the hypervisor that it is ready to accept requests and
+    <p>the executor then waits for a signal to start the task.
+In the meantime the monitor notifies the hypervisor (using semapthore) that it is ready to accept requests and
     starts listening on its <em>monitor.sock</em> unix domain socket for any commands (start task request, status update, kill requests...).</p>
     <p><img src="doc/spawing-process/step-7.svg" width="500" height="100" /></p>
 </li>